laurenharveyy/Kindergarten-Immunization-Records/README.md

 4. For your answer, you should get that 93.21% of exemptions were PBEs at private schools, and 91.38% of exemptions were PBEs at public schools.
 !['PBEschooltype','PBE by School Type'](/PBEschooltype.png)

-### Question 6: Which counties had the greatest percent increase in DTP vaccinations between the 2000-2001 and 2015-2016 school years?
+### Question 6: Which counties had the greatest percent increase in DTP vaccinations for incoming kindergarteners between the 2000-2001 and 2015-2016 school years?
 Greatest percent decrease?
 1. Create a pivot table using the Student Data File.
 Make the row "County" and the Value a SUM of "nDTP" (number of students reporting DTP vaccinations).
 2. Filter by year and clear all values.
 Only select 2000 (for the 2000-2001 school year). <br> !['countynDTPtable','DTP vaccinations by county for the 2000-2001 school year'](/countynDTPtable.png)
 3. Copy and paste the values into a new sheet titled "VaxRate_Change".
 Title the column "DTP_2000."